sara-sabr/ITStrategy/presentations/en/2020-06-03-Whitelist-Showcase.md

 ---

-### Who cares?
+## Who cares?

 IT Strategy website: _Enable the strategic value of IT within ESDC by reducing its risks to accelerate business flexibility._

-Having agility reduces risk
+### Having agility reduces risk

-- Fix operational issues within minutes
+Fix operational issues within minutes

-Deliver value to users
+### Deliver value to users faster

-- Respond to user needs within minutes
+Respond to user needs within minutes

 --